Restraint Use in Children

 - Vital signs, such as heart rate, breathing rate, and blood pressure, will be taken often to make sure they are in normal range.

 - Your child's physical comfort will also be monitored closely.
 Healthcare providers will check your child's skin for injury or blood flow problems under the restraints.
-They will also give him liquids and take him to the bathroom as needed.
+They will also give your child liquids and take him or her to the bathroom as needed.

 - Your child's behavior will also be monitored.
-Healthcare providers will remove physical restraints or allow your child to leave seclusion as soon as he is calm and cooperative.
+Healthcare providers will remove physical restraints or allow your child to leave seclusion as soon as he or she is calm and cooperative.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.